thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 //module script tag with ES6 support, load asynchronously
 <script src='./main.mjs' type='module'/>
 ```
 To distinguish `module` script with normal script, it's recommended to use `.mjs` when naming the files.
 There're a lot of small differences between normal scripts and module scripts.
 However with modern frameworks like React with Webpack everything just works without you paying much attention to the module formats.
-ES6 module has much more advantages over CommonJS such that Nodejs is working on the support for loading ES6 modules.
+ES6 module has much more advantages over CommonJS.
+Later version of Nodejs has the support for loading ES6 modules.

-### 4.NPM modules & Webpack
-The true power of open source is reusability, it's especially easy to reuse and share modules in Javascript because of NPM.
-NPM is a package manager the helps applications download and install million of packages.
-Most of the common packages for Javascript already exists in NPM.

-Javascript bundler is a popular approach to improve script loading performance for website.
-Webpack is one of the most common tools for bundling website assests.
-Webpack supports all JS module formats i.e. CommonJS, AMD, ES6 module...
-But it's best to use only single format inside same application.
-Webpack also supports dynamic splitting, tree-shaking, asynchronous script loading... out of the box

-### 5.Summary
+### 4.Summary

+Javascript is a dynamic language, there is no type check during runtime of applications.
+Every object in JS has a prototype chain, which is the basis for properties and methods inheritance.
+Prototypes are also objects, thus they can be modified or updated during runtime.
+When application grows, bigger objects that contain independent logic are created and form modules.
+The most common formats for modules now is ES6 for browsers.
+Modern bundler tools like Webpack or Rollup can be configured to use with different formats of Javascript module.

 ### References
 https://requirejs.org/docs/api.html